Let’s talk Mexico solo travel safety!

 Now, please don’t take that to mean drop your guard and go solicit advice from any breathing person.
 There are great people in Mexico and not-so-great people.
 Again, your intuition will help you select a good info source.

-Mexico Travel Tip #3.
-Take a Group Tour
+Take A Group Tour

-Solo travel doesn’t have to mean being alone the whole time
+Solo travel doesn’t have to mean being alone the whole time!

 If there’s somewhere you want to go that doesn’t have the best reputation for a solo female traveler, take a group tour.